izgzhen/iris-coq/README.txt

   * world_prop.v uses the ModuRes Coq library to construct the domain for Iris propositions

+  * iris_core.v defines erasure and the simpler assertions

-  * iris.v is the main file and contains the actual logic and the proof of the rules for view shifts and Hoare triples
+  * iris_wp.v defines weakest preconditions and proves the rules for Hoare triples

+  * iris_vs.v defines view shifts and proves their rules

   The development uses ModuRes, a Coq library by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference)